PickNikRobotics/beta_moveit_website/_posts/2018-10-23-gsoc-setup-assistant-v2.markdown

 <br/>
 [<img src="{{ site.url }}/assets/images/simulation.gif" width="500" style="margin-right:20px"/>]({{ site.url }}/assets/images/simulation.gif)

 Say you are using the Panda robot with MoveIt and you want to see your plan being executed in Gazebo.
-First open the `moveit_setup_assistant` and load the [panda_moveit_config](https://github.com/ros-planning/panda_moveit_config) package.
+First open the `moveit_setup_assistant` and load the <a href="https://github.com/ros-planning/panda_moveit_config" target="_blank">panda_moveit_config</a> package.
 Then navigate to the ROS Control screen and add the Follow Joint Controllers for each planning group using the “Auto Add FollowJointsTrajectory Controllers ...” [button]({{ site.url }}/assets/images/control_screen.png).
 Next navigate to the Simulation screen to generate a Gazebo compatible URDF; the Simulation screen adds the missing inertia and transmission elements required by Gazebo.
 The Simulation screen also adds the `gazebo_ros_control` plugin to the end of the URDF.

 ### Outcomes